cuthbertLab/music21/buildDoc/rst/moduleStream.rst

     >>> d.sign
     'F'

+**attachIntervalsBetweenStreams()**

+    For each element in self, creates an interval object in the element's editorial that is the interval between it and the element in cmpStream that is sounding at the moment the element in srcStream is attacked.

 **append()**

     Add Music21Objects (including other Streams) to the Stream (or multiple if passed a list) with offset equal to the highestTime (that is the latest "release" of an object), that is, directly after the last element ends. if the objects are not Music21Objects, they are wrapped in ElementWrappers runs fast for multiple addition and will preserve isSorted if True